csc-training/high-level-gpu-programming/Exercises_Instructions.md

 The output of job will be in file `slurm-xxxxx.out`.
 You can check the status of your jobs with `squeue -u $USER` and kill possible hanging applications with
 `scancel JOBID`.

-The reservation `hlgp-cpu-f2024` for parition `medium` is available during the training days and it is accessible only if the users are part of `project_2008874`.
+The reservation `hlgp-cpu-f2024` for partition `medium` is available during the training days and it is accessible only if the users are part of `project_2008874`.

 Some applications use MPI, in this case the number of node and number of tasks per node will have to be adjusted accordingly.